The Depot - Norman, OK - Dec. 9, 2007

 13. Take all the sky you need

 At this point, Ellis asked for requests and before he finished his sentence our Okie friend MarieS shouted "God's Promise".
 I mean, she was a loaded pistol.
-There was no way Ellis could refuse.
-He blanked on one word in the first line, asked me for help, and I blanked too.
-But it was still better than going to church.
+There was no way Ellis could refuse. :) He blanked on one word in the first line, asked me for help, and I blanked too. :oops: But it was still better than going to church. ;)

 14. god's promise